COVID-19 Updates

 In accordance with recent updated guidelines from the California Department of Public Health, employees and students who have attested to a medical or religious exemption (including those who are booster eligible, but not yet boosted) are no longer required to test weekly at the COVID-19 Testing Center effective Monday, October 10, 2022.

 Yes.
-Staff are expected to complete the COVID-19 Daily Screening tool prior to coming to campus, and to stay home if ill.
-If an employee develops symptoms after coming to campus, their manager should send the employee home.
+If an employee develops COVID symptoms after coming to work, their manager should send the employee home.
 The employee should submit a COVID-19 Reporting Form.

 Staff should contact Julie Irwin in Human Resources (julie@mail.fresnostate.edu) to initiate a request for an ADA accommodation.